Safety Accolade for Power Jacks

 “The award is first and foremost a tribute to the efforts of our workforce, who deliver consistently excellent results for our customers in a working environment shaped by safety and quality considerations.”

 Power Jacks is a member company of Scottish Engineering, a non-profit making organisation.
 The business relocated its operations to new purpose-built facilities in Ellon earlier this year, to support its growth objectives.
-The multi-million pound premises feature a 40,000 sq ft manufacturing and assembly facility with associated warehousing, and 10,000 sq ft of office space to accommodate the design and production engineering, sales, marketing and administration functions.
+The new premises feature a manufacturing and assembly facility with associated warehousing, and office space to accommodate the design and production engineering, sales, marketing and administration functions.

-In recent months the company has been honoured with a Queen’s Award for Enterprise for International Trade after achieving an increase in overseas sales of nearly 250%.
+In recent months the company has been honoured with a Queen’s Award for Enterprise for International Trade.